-Children in key stage one and two working well below age related expectations, the curriculum and environment will be modified to support next steps in learning.
+For children in Key stages one and two working well below age-related expectations, the curriculum and environment will be modified to support their next steps in learning.
 Recommendations for external specialist involvement may also be part of the pathway.